-San Lucas Ojitlán, with more than 6 thousand inhabitants, is the largest Chinantec town.
-From here Porfirio Díaz elaborated and proclaimed on January 10, 1876 the Plan of Tuxtepec to bring down the Mexican government of Sebastián Lerdo de Tejada.
+Ojitlán, with more than 6 thousand inhabitants, makes it the largest Chinantec community.
+From here, Porfirio Díaz (a former Mexican distractor) elaborated and proclaimed, on January 10, 1876, the Plan of Tuxtepec to overthrow the Mexican government.

 The surrounding communities come to Ojitlán to sale their products.
 It is a great opportunity to buy fresh vegetables such as Tepejilotes (quelites), hiervamora, bejuco (delicious in quesadillas) and even organic and handmade cigars.

 Do not leave without trying the famous Chinantec drink, the Popo.
 Popo translates as a thing that makes foam.
 It is a drink made with cacao, corn and bejuco.
 They only sell them on sunny days and in the morning.
 So, if you want to try this delicious and refreshing drink, you know when to come.
 In the center is where you will find the ladies selling the Popo.
 In case you don’t see them, just ask any Ojiteco and they will tell you where to find the Popo.

 Ojitlán is 45 km away from Tuxtepec, around 1 hour away by car.
 Take the federal highway 182 Jalapa de Díaz-Tuxtepec.
 When you arrive in Ojitlán you will see signs indicating that you must leave the road to enter the city.
 The federal highway passes just next to Ojitlán.